run-llama/create-llama/templates/types/extractor/fastapi/README-template.md

 poetry run reflex run
 ```

+To deploy the application, refer to the Reflex deployment guide: https://reflex.dev/docs/hosting/deploy-quick-start/

+### UI

-You now can access the UI at http://localhost:3000 to testing the structure extractor interactively.
+You can now access the UI at http://localhost:3000 to test the structure extractor interactively.

+It allows you to remove and add your own documents, modify the Pydantic model used for structured extraction, and test the RAG pipeline with different queries.

+For example, keep the provided Pydantic model and query: "What is the maximum weight for a parcel?".

+### API

-Or checking the API documentation at: http://localhost:8000/docs.
-The example provides the `/api/extractor/query` API endpoint.
+Alternatively, check the API documentation at http://localhost:8000/docs.
+This example provides the `/api/extractor/query` API endpoint.
-This query endpoint returns structured data in the format of the [Output](./app/api/routers/output.py) class.
+Per default, the query endpoint returns structured data in the format of the model [DEFAULT_MODEL](./app/services/model.py) class.
 Modify this class to change the output format.

 You can test the endpoint with the following curl request: